rte-france/Grid2Op/docs/createbackend.rst

                 ... # the way you do that depends on the `internal representation of the grid` lines_or_bus = backendAction.get_lines_or_bus()
         for line_id, new_bus in lines_or_bus:
-            # modify the "busbar" of the origin end of powerline line_id
+            # modify the "busbar" of the origin side of powerline line_id
             if new_bus == -1:
-                # the origin end of powerline is disconnected in the action, disconnect it on your internal representation of the grid
+                # the origin side of powerline is disconnected in the action, disconnect it on your internal representation of the grid
                 ... # the way you do that depends on the `internal representation of the grid`
             else:
-                # the origin end of powerline is moved to either busbar 1 (in this case `new_bus` will be `1`)
+                # the origin side of powerline is moved to either busbar 1 (in this case `new_bus` will be `1`)
                 # or to busbar 2 (in this case `new_bus` will be `2`)
                 ... # the way you do that depends on the `internal representation of the grid` lines_ex_bus = backendAction.get_lines_ex_bus()
         for line_id, new_bus in lines_ex_bus:
-            # modify the "busbar" of the extremity end of powerline line_id
+            # modify the "busbar" of the extremity side of powerline line_id
             if new_bus == -1:
-                # the extremity end of powerline is disconnected in the action, disconnect it on your internal representation of the grid
+                # the extremity side of powerline is disconnected in the action, disconnect it on your internal representation of the grid
                 ... # the way you do that depends on the `internal representation of the grid`
             else:
-                # the extremity end of powerline is moved to either busbar 1 (in this case `new_bus` will be `1`)
+                # the extremity side of powerline is moved to either busbar 1 (in this case `new_bus` will be `1`)
                 # or to busbar 2 (in this case `new_bus` will be `2`)
                 ... # the way you do that depends on the `internal representation of the grid`